 Maybe your operation will be covered by your insurance, but you will still likely have out-of-pocket expenses for co-pays and deductibles.
 You may not have enough sick days to take off of work or have someone to care for you when you return from the hospital.

 You wonder if you have any recourse.
 The first operation was years ago.
 Could you still be file a medical malpractice lawsuit?
 A friend told you since it has been more than two years since the operation, you can no longer file a lawsuit.
 Is your friend correct?
 The only way to have these questions answered for sure is to consult with a personal injury attorney who is skilled in medical malpractice claims.
 But, here is an overview of the law that may help.

-Every state has its own set of statutes of limitations.
-These are laws covering how much time a person who has been injured in some way by the negligent acts or omissions of another has to file a lawsuit against whomever is responsible for the injury.
-If the lawsuit is not filed within the allowed amount of time, the injured person will lose forever the right to collect damages from the party whose negligence caused the harm.
+If a lawsuit is not filed within the allowed amount of time required by law, the injured person will forever lose the right to collect damages from the party whose negligence caused the harm.
 This is true no matter how severely the person was injured, or whether or not a loved one was killed.